Mattt1999/Shell/README.md

-# Shell
+# Program
-Shell with basic commands for Linux
+Program for the Linux operating system that allows the visualisation of instructions of an ELF file and navigation through the Linux shell.